The call is set for 2PM. You’re dialing in...and dialing in.

 DAS stands for distributed antenna system.
 It’s a system of antennas and remote nodes that improve cellular coverage inside any office building.

 Active DAS uses fiber optic cables and converts analog RF signal to digital for longer cable runs and wider coverage.
 It also connects directly to the carrier network thus providing the best coverage especially for large complexes like stadiums and airports.

 However, it’s expensive, with up to $5 per square foot covered and deployment time is long due to getting carrier permission and necessary requirements.
-Also, permission is limited to only ONE carrier at a time, so having a multi-carrier active DAS system requires 4 independent requests for permission to connect to AT&T, Verizon, T-Mobile, and Sprint.
+Also, permission is limited to only ONE carrier at a time, so having a multi-carrier active DAS system requires 3 independent requests for permission to connect to AT&T, Verizon, and T-Mobile.
 Enjoy the paperwork!

 - Basically adding a mini cell tower inside the building.

 - Strongest indoor coverage for cellular

 - Good for large buildings over 500,000 sq ft and over